Friedrich Carl von Savigny: Ideas and influence

 Savigny belongs to the German historical school of jurists, founded by Gustav Hugo, and served a role in its consolidation.
 The works for which Savigny is best known are the Recht des Besitzes and the Beruf unserer Zeit für Gesetzgebung.
-According to Jhering "with the Recht des Besitzes the juridical method of the Romans was regained, and modern jurisprudence born."
+According to Rudolf von Jhering "with the Recht des Besitzes the juridical method of the Romans was regained, and modern jurisprudence born."
 It was seen as a great advance both in results and method, and rendered obsolete a large body of literature.
-Savigny argued that in Roman law possession had always reference to "usucapion" or to "interdicts".
+Savigny argued that in Roman law possession had always reference to acqusitive prescription (usucapio) or to interdicts.
 It did not include a right to continuance in possession but only to immunity from interference as possession is based on the consciousness of unlimited power.
 These and other propositions were derived by the interpretation and harmonization of the Roman jurists.
 However, many of Savigny's conclusions did not meet with universal acclaim.
-They were opposed by, among others, Jhering, Gans, and Bruns.
+They were opposed by, among others, Jhering, Eduard Gans, and Viktor Bruns.

 Savigny argued in the Beruf unserer Zeit that law is part and parcel of national life.
 He opposed the idea, common to French 18th century jurists and Bentham, that law can be arbitrarily imposed on a country irrespective of its state of civilization and history.
 Another important idea of Savigny is that the practice and theory of jurisprudence cannot be divorced without injury to both.